ebzzry/ebzzry.github.io/src/emacs-mail.md

 ```

 In addition to the above, you need to fetch mu4e.
-This comes with mu's
+This comes with mu’s
 source code.
 Download it by running:

 ```bash